barrucadu/lookwhattheshoggothdraggedin.com/posts/knock-issue-1.markdown

 date: 2021-02-16
 topic: reviews
 excerpt: |
-    Knock! is a recently kickstarted zine full of goodness from the OSR blogosphere.
+    Knock! is a recently kickstarted zine full of goodness from the [glo:osr] blogosphere.
 It's wonderfully designed, and crammed with information.
 There's a nice mix of stuff which is immediately useful (like *Just Use Bears*, or the *Dungeon Checklist*), and some more thought-provoking articles too.
 Plus some great art.
 I